Leon-AW/Movie_Sentiment_Analysis/README.md

 ## Best Model Performance

-After implementing Noise Robust Learning techniques, the model performance improved slightly:
+After implementing Noise Robust Learning technique called "Detecting and filtering errors" (since about 3% of the data is noisy), the model performance improved slightly:

 - Test Accuracy: 88.72% (↑0.19%)
 - Precision: 0.8760 (↓0.0079)